Mayhem (band): 2016–2020: Live album, Lords of Chaos film and Daemon

-2021–present: Atavistic Black Disorder / Kommando
+2021–present: Atavistic Black Disorder / Kommando and Liturgy of Death

 In 2021, Mayhem was inducted into the Rockheim Hall of Fame, marking their third nomination earlier that same year.
 As of 2021, they are the only black metal group to receive this honor.

 Mayhem announced the release of a new EP, Atavistic Black Disorder / Kommando, on 9 July 2021.
 The track listing includes three outtakes from the Daemon sessions, two of which were featured as bonus tracks on the deluxe edition of the album, along with four cover songs from punk rock bands (Discharge, Dead Kennedys, Rudimentary Peni and Ramones) that the group cites as having "laid the foundation for what was to come."
 The EP features guest appearances by former vocalists Messiah and Maniac on one cover track each.
 This marks the first studio recordings for Messiah and Maniac with the band since 1987's Deathcrush and 2004's Chimera, respectively.
 Necrobutcher stated that the two former vocalists were brought in "because of their obvious connection with punk."

-Mayhem also announced a 2022 United States tour, titled The Sanguine Sodomy of North America, which began on March 7 with a show in San Francisco, California, and was projected to conclude on April 3 after a performance in Joliet, Illinois.
-However, on March 4, Watain announced that they would not be able to participate in the tour due to a United States embassy "decid[ing] to launch an additional, undisclosed 'administrative process' in relation to [their] visa applications."
+Mayhem also announced a 2022 United States tour, titled The Sanguine Sodomy of North America, which began on 7 March with a show in San Francisco, California, and was projected to conclude on 3 April after a performance in Joliet, Illinois.
+However, on 4 March, Watain announced that they would not be able to participate in the tour due to a United States embassy "decid[ing] to launch an additional, undisclosed 'administrative process' in relation to [their] visa applications."

+In the fall of 2023, Mayhem supported Cannibal Corpse on their tour of North America along with Blood Incantation and Gorguts.

+On 15 September 2023 Mayhem released a live album, Daemonic Rites, consisting of live recordings from various cities recorded during their 2022 and 2023 shows.

+On 4 November 2025 Mayhem announced their seventh full-length studio album, Liturgy of Death, coupled with the release of the lead single "Weep for Nothing" on the same day.
+The second single, titled "Despair," was released on 2 December.
+A third single, "Life Is a Corpse You Drag," came out on 9 January 2026 and will appear as a bonus track on the Limited Edition CD, along with the track "Sancta Mendacia".
+The album was released on 6 February 2026 to generally positive reviews.
+The band will tour in support of the album between 5 February and 26 June 2026 on the Death Over Europe Tour with Marduk and Immolation.